VPNs rely on VPN protocols to establish a tunnel that keeps your online traffic secure and private over the internet.

 Hence, up to date, PPTP is still a standard for corporate and commercial VPN services.
 It is also a built-in VPN protocol in most VPN-capable devices.

-PPTP uses the TCP port 1723, which also makes it easier to block.
+PPTP uses the TCP port 1723, making it easier to block.

 This protocol comprises two parts, even though, at times, it is referred to as L2TP.
 They are Layer 2 Tunneling Protocol (L2TP) and Internet Protocol Security (IPsec).

-L2TP is just a tunneling protocol – it creates a secure connection for data exchange, but it doesn’t encrypt it.
-Hence, it needs to be paired with a protocol that can allow for data encryption.
+L2TP is just a tunneling protocol – it creates a secure connection for data exchange but doesn’t encrypt it.
+Hence, it needs to be paired with a protocol allowing data encryption.
 That’s the work for IPSec.

 IPSec is responsible for encryption, key exchange, and authentication.
 It allows the use of various encryption algorithms.
 IPSec provides a secure channel when used together, while L2TP is responsible for the tunnel.

 L2TP/IPSec can use 256-bit encryption, which is very secure.
-However, most VPNs don’t implement this protocol as they should be.
+However, most VPNs don’t implement this protocol as they should.
 They use pre-shared keys, which can be easily found.
 Hence, they make it weak.

-Additionally, most experts strongly suggest that IPsec was weakened by NSA when it was under development.
+Additionally, most experts strongly suggest that NSA weakened IPsec when it was under development.

 L2TP/IPSec is relatively slower than other protocols.
 This is because of the double encapsulation.
-Such like PPTP, this protocol also uses fixed ports, which makes it easier to block.
+Like PPTP, this protocol also uses fixed ports, making blocking easier.

-Nonetheless, you can use it when other protocols fail as it offers good stability.
+You can use it when other protocols fail, offering good stability.
 It is easier to set up and is supported by almost all VPN-capable devices.

 Secure Socket Tunneling Protocol (SSTP) is a secure protocol that provides encryption using the SSL/TLS encryption standards.

+With tight integration, SSTP can be strong and stable like other secure protocols.
 Through the SSL/TSL channel, SSTP can use various ciphers that can offer 256-bit encryption.
 However, SSL is susceptible to POODLE Man-in-the-middle (MITM).
-With tight integration, SSTP can be strong and stable like other very secure protocols.

 The unique thing about SSTP is the use of port 443.
 This port is used for HTTPS traffic, essentially most of your web activities.

-If other better protocols are not available, SSTP can help you to bypass restrictions.
+If other better protocols are unavailable, SSTP can help bypass restrictions.
 When implemented correctly, it can offer good speeds.
-But at times, it can suffer from TCP meltdown, and this can hinder reliability and performance.
+But it can sometimes suffer from TCP meltdown, hindering reliability and performance.

 SSTP is a Microsoft protocol and is only supported by a few platforms.
 They include Windows, Linux, and BSD.
 As a Microsoft protocol, SSTP is not available for public audits.

-Also, Microsoft’s cooperation with NSA may make you stay away from this protocol.
-That is if privacy and security is your top priority.
+Also, Microsoft’s cooperation with NSA may prevent you from this protocol.
+That is, if privacy and security are your top priority.

 Note: Avoid outdated protocols unless you are not concerned about your privacy and security.
 They can be your last resort when everything else is not working.